-Tarsem employs an array of techniques to instill every scene with its own unique appearance, for this his debut picture.
-His influences reaching from modern artists Odd Nerdrum to H.R.
+In his feature debut, Tarsem employs various techniques to instill every scene with its own unique appearance.
+His influences extend from modern artists Odd Nerdrum to H.R.
 Giger.
 His dreamworld backgrounds are washed of color or completely saturated by hues as the scene demands.
 Much of this comes from the case study of Stargher, designed by screenwriter Mark Protosevich.
 Since the killer captures his victims and encloses them in a cell, which intermittently begins to fill with water, torturing his prey, much of the resultant dream visuals are dependent on the enclosure of things.
 Glass boxes contain white, angel-like wraiths swimming in blue.
-Victims contorted with metal parts are sectioned-off in display case rooms.
+Victims contorted with metal parts are sectioned off in display case rooms.
 The Stargher dream creature emerges from water more than once, each shot at a haunting slow-motion pace.

-From a narrative viewpoint, The Cell fails by simply rehashing ideas explored in David Cronenberg’s eXistenZ and The Wachowski’s The Matrix.
-Suddenly Catherine finds herself unable to differentiate reality from fantasy in Stargher’s mind, but later, the tables are turned when she switches the feed to bring him inside her mind, where she’s in control, clad in sexy gothic armor and wielding a warrior sword.
+From a narrative viewpoint, The Cell underwhelms by simply rehashing ideas explored in David Cronenberg’s eXistenZ and the Wachowskis’ The Matrix, both released in 1999.
+Suddenly, Catherine finds herself unable to differentiate reality from fantasy in Stargher’s mind.
+Later, she turns the tables when she switches the feed to bring him inside her mind, where she’s in control, clad in sexy gothic armor and wielding a warrior sword.
 Not much more happens aside from finding the location of that eighth victim and escaping Stargher’s deranged subconscious.
 Emotional involvement goes little further than our need for Catherine to survive this ordeal.

 Since 2000 when this film was released, Tarsem has only made one more picture, his self-financed 2008 masterpiece The Fall, wherein he perfects his ability to hide special effects and include the audience on a highly emotional level.
-We stop thinking about his methods and instead concentrate on the results, and how those results elevate the story.
+We stop thinking about his methods; instead, we concentrate on the results: our complete immersion.
 His tales are simple, some might argue overly simple, but visuality remains the motion picture’s greatest feature.
 Tarsem’s dedication in that arena compares to the great painterly imaginations of Akira Kurosawa, Terry Gilliam, and Stanley Kubrick.